termigrator/vereinsflieger_nodejs_api/README.md

 [Vereinsflieger](https://www.vereinsflieger.de) is a popular system in germany to help aviation clubs with their administration.
 The administration ranges from the legally required documentation duties, invoicing and accounting topics, managing flight training,  to the annual statistics.

-Although the system itself already maps all relevant topics in the web application, a reading and writing API is offered for many tables in the database.
+Although the system itself already maps all relevant topics in the web application, a reading and writing REST-based API is offered for many tables in the database.
 This API can be used to solve rare, individual needs.

-Because there is some tendency towards NodeJS in woldwide application development, I took the effort to create a wrapper API for NodeJS.
+Because there is some worldwide tendency to develop webapplications based on NodeJS, I took the effort to create a wrapper API for NodeJS.
 To save other programmers the effort, I make the code available here to the public.

 ## Legal issues
 You can use the code, but I do not guarantee the results and take no responsibility for the code.
 You have to get an individual App-Key form vereinsflieger.de.
 In this context you have to comply the terms of use of vereinsflieger.de.
 Extract from the documentation: